- PoS system of making payments

 - Lower transaction costs

 - A joint effort by major payment getaways

-Bharat QR (Quick Response) code is a 2-dimensional machine-readable code made up of black-white squares of different size.
+Bharat QR (Quick Response) code is a 2-dimensional machine-readable code made up of black-white squares of different sizes.
 These are scanned by the smartphone camera.
 According to the RBI, Bharat QR code is used to standardize payments using QR code throughout the country.
-Mastercard, VISA and American Express have collaborated with National Payment Corporation of India (NPCI) to launch and push Bharat QR code alternative to payments.
+Mastercard, VISA, and American Express have collaborated with the National Payment Corporation of India (NPCI) to launch and push the Bharat QR code alternative to payments.

 After demonetization, the Indian government has made its priority to make payments online initiative.
 For this, the government has launched

 - UPI (Unified Payments Interface) for smartphones